endlos99/xdt99/doc/MANUAL.md

 The plugins offer syntax highlighting, source navigation, and semantic renaming for assembly, GPL, and TI (Extended) BASIC programs.
-Note, however, that both plugins work best with older versions of the editors.
+Note, however, that both plugins currently support an older version of the `xas99` syntax.

 To get started, follow the [installation](#installation) instructions and read the [tutorial](#tutorial).